20 Postdoctoral Researchers in Computer Science

 Application material and procedure

 Please send your application through the electronic recruitment system ‘Saima’ (see link at the bottom of the page) no later than September 24, 2017 Finnish time.
-Include your CV, list of publications, brief research statement, transcript of the doctoral studies, and names and contact information of two senior academics willing to give more information.
+Applications are reviewed already during the application period and positions will remain open until filled.
+Include as one single PDF file your CV, list of publications, brief research statement, transcript of the doctoral studies, and names and contact information of two senior academics willing to give more information.

 Short-listed candidates may be invited for an interview on the Otaniemi campus of Aalto University in Espoo or for an interview conducted via Skype.
 The candidates must have completed their PhD degree before the start of the contract period.
 Should there be a lack of eligible outstanding applicants, the application period may be extended.
 While all applicants who have submitted an application by the deadline will be appropriately considered, Aalto University reserves the right to consider also other candidates for the announced position.